vikoliinyk/vikoliinyk.github.io/about.md

 I'm a technologist committed to building responsible AI.
 I'm passionate about shaping the future of tech, which has a positive, lasting,  and meaningful impact on people's lives.

+I am currently part of the Forward Deployed Engineering team at OpenAI.

-I've spent the last 5 years at the London office of [QuantumBlack, AI by McKinsey](https://www.mckinsey.com/capabilities/quantumblack/how-we-help-clients), where I worked as a Data Scientist solving clients' most challenging problems across different industries and countries.
+Previously, I spent the last 6.5 years at the London office of [QuantumBlack, AI by McKinsey](https://www.mckinsey.com/capabilities/quantumblack/how-we-help-clients), where I worked as a Data Scientist / Forward Deployed Engineer solving clients' most challenging problems across different industries and countries.
 Some of my favourite projects include building an AI assistant for an international space agency and using highly explainable models to help doctors better cure a severe chronic disease.
 I have expertise in leading cross-functional teams to build and deploy cutting-edge machine learning models that deliver impactful results.

 In 2019, I initiated and led an effort centered around [intersectional fairness](https://arxiv.org/abs/1911.01468).
 Since then, I have served as an R&D Lead for Fairness & Ethics in AI at QuantumBlack.
 In 2023, I was part of the Generative AI lab at [QuantumBlack Labs](https://www.mckinsey.com/capabilities/quantumblack/labs), where I led the development of guardrails for responsible content generation using LLMs.